yangfuchun/Udacity_Data_Scientist_Nanodegree_Projects/README.md

 #### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.

-2. To run ETL pipeline that cleans data and stores in database python data/process_data.py data/messages.csv data/categories.csv data/DisasterResponse.db
+2. To run ETL pipeline that cleans data and stores in database python data preparations/process_data.py data preparations/messages.csv data preparations/categories.csv data preparations/DisasterResponse.db
 To run ML pipeline that trains classifier and saves python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
 Run the following command in the app's directory to run your web app. python run.py